Chaithra-J/NLP_Projects/README.md

 Gstt.py: Converts speech to text.
 Run the code, when prompted to 'Say Something' in the terminal, speak and press enter.
 Output: Output will be in text.

+###Steps:
+1. Run the python files.
+2. Allow your system to access microphone.
+3. Observe the output.